20WH1A1219/II-I-Labs/C++ Lab/Experiment 2/README.md

 Step 5 - Call the member functions get_details() and print_details().

-Step 6 - returnn 0 to exit form the program execution.
+Step 6 - returnn 0 to exit from the program execution.